singareddyb/algorithms_python_impl/README.md

   A Greedy implementation for filing up a knapsack with provided elements.
 Since the sorting algorithm chosen is insertion-sort, worst-case complexity leads to   an polynomial time - O(n^2).

 [Multiplication of Numbers]:
   Multiplying two numbers in linear-time.
-O(n)
+O(log(n))

+[Merge Sort]:
+  Using a Divide-and-Conquer strategy to sort an unsorted list of elements.
+Complexity is - O(n*log(n)

 [Binary Search]:
   Using a Divide-and-Conquer strategy on an already sorted list, implementing a very basic algorithm for search through a list of elements and recursively        searching for the element.
 Search complexity is logarithmic again.
 O(log n)